4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Then there’s the fact that many of these employees weren’t always struggling like this.
 We can and should have faith that engagement and job satisfaction can be restored to their former glory.

-Quiet quitting and resenteeism can highlight widespread problems that do need addressing, such as imbalanced workloads and toxicity, before more employees disengage.
+Quiet quitting and resenteeism can highlight widespread problems that do need addressing, such as imbalanced workloads and toxicity.
 They can be the first sign that a larger change needs to be made, and fast.
 Their lack of engagement can be the most glaring feedback we get.

 The signs are harder to spot, but intervening ASAP can prevent it from progressing to the next stage.